 Alternative Formats Coordinator

 Alfredo joined the DRC in 2018 bringing 9-years of experience working with Accessible Electronic Media.
 He will be working with students and instructors to provide accessible textbooks and educational materials to students.
 Alfredo has developed knowledge and insight to offer students, faculty and staff on how to make their materials more accessible as well as compatibility issues.
-He graduated from Ivy Tech earning an Associate’s Degree in Business Management.
+He graduated from Purdue Global with a B.S. in Liberal Studies and an A.S. in Business Management from Ivy Tech.
 Alfredo was part of a team to win the Burton D. Morgan Business Plan Competition in 2007.

 Sahali is a service dog for one of the Access Consultants in the Disability Resource Center.
 She is a Pointer / Great Pyrenees / Lab mix who was born in a shelter in South Carolina.
 She received her training through Animals Deserve Better in Marietta, GA.
 Sahali is trained to do several tasks for her handler - one of those tasks is to bark at specific things and in specific situations.
 Don’t let her bark frighten you, she is just doing her job!
 Sahali will not bite, but please do not pet her unless you ask her handler if it is okay.
 Sahali and her handler have been together for four years.
 Sahali enjoys running, long walks, and long naps.